AlexGerwer/Unit3Week1Day1/README.md

 # Unit3Week1Day1
-exercise in creating a python package
+test exercise in creating a python package